aclarkxyz/data_coordinchi/README.md

 ```

 Verify that both of the directories (`CoordInChI` and `WebMolKit`) are populated with relevant content before proceeding.

+Note that the names of the directories are important, especially the latter: the `CoordInChI` project explicitly refers to files in `../WebMolKit`, so if the client software picks a different directory name, it needs to be changed prior to compiling.

 ### 6. Compile and Run